pc8/GettingAndCleaningDataProject/README.md

 #### Output

 The output of the script is a text file `tidydata.txt`.
+The text file contains a tidy data set in the "wide" form.

+The data set is tidy according to the definition in [Hadley Wickham's paper "Tidy Data"](http://vita.had.co.nz/papers/tidy-data.pdf):

+1. Each variable forms a column.
+2. Each observation forms a row.
+3. Each type of observational unit forms a table.

-See the [code book](https://github.com/pc8/GettingAndCleaningDataProject/blob/master/codebook.md) for further details.
+See the [code book](https://github.com/pc8/GettingAndCleaningDataProject/blob/master/codebook.md) for information on the transformation steps from raw to tidy data sets and other details.

 #### Dependencies